You woke up this morning with a big smile on your face.

 According to The Australian, “Australian households overtook the Swiss as the world’s most indebted this year, with outstanding debt equivalent to 125 per cent of GDP and no let up in sight.
 Combined owner-occupier and investor loans outstanding have risen from $1.2 trillion to $1.6 trillion in the past five years.”
 Keep in mind that this isn’t public debt, it’s all private.

-A few things you can do regularly is to review your credit card interest rates and always pay your bills on time.
-A financial advisor is always a wise decision if you feel the amount of debt in front of you is insurmountable.
+If you have a credit card, the first step would be to regularly review your credit card interest rates and always pay your bills on time.
+Getting advice from a financial counsellor is a wise decision if you feel the amount of debt in front of you is insurmountable.

 10. Financial Plan to Freedom